LearnersGuild/guide/README.md

 ## Learning Operating System

 The LOS is a game-enhanced learning environment for engaging in cognitive apprenticeship.
 It's the framework that supports us in achieving the first objective.

-The main way that learners engage with the LOS is through [Echo](http://echo.learnersguild.org).
+The main way that enrolled learners engage with the LOS is through [Echo](http://echo.learnersguild.org).

 To read more about the Learning OS, visit the [Game Manual](./Game_Manual/README.md) section of the playbook.